linkshinten/pikaraoke/README.md

 ## Why this fork?

-We needed adjustments so the server fits our requirements:
+We needed a handful of adjustments so the server fits our use case.

 - Semitone offset in the API endpoints
 - Adjustable score display after songs (incl. deterministic sequences via `--score-sequence`)
+- Custom raspberry pi startup scripts (see `raspi-scripts/`)

 ### Score sequences